 While it is important to be clear and candid, it is also important to avoid tactics like making threats.
 Threatening your spouse with divorce unless they agree to stop using will, typically, not work.
 This is not meant to be an indication of their lack of love or commitment, but that their addiction has progressed to the point where they no longer have any control over their drug or alcohol use.

 In fact, the stress, shame, and other negative feelings that accompany the threat of divorce will most likely only drive them to further abuse.
-Instead, it may be more helpful emphasize how much you care about them and their wellbeing as an impetus for getting them into treatment.
+Instead, it may be more helpful to emphasize how much you care about them and their wellbeing as an impetus for getting them into treatment.

 If the couple attempts to deny that the problem is there or otherwise refuses to seek out therapy not only for addiction but also for their marriage, this cycle will only continue as addiction becomes the central focal point of all of the conflict within the marriage.

 To break this cycle, both of these things need to be addressed, as issues within the marriage may have contributed to a spouse’s addiction.

 Some of the elements involved in Behavioral Couples Therapy include working to improve communication and problem-solving skills, creating a recovery contract that both partners can be held to, and learning caring behaviors on both sides that can lead to a more open and supportive home environment.

-During the course of a spouse’s recovery, it can often be difficult knowing how best to support them.
-We have a handy list of common do’s and don’ts to remember, which not only cover supporting an addicted spouse but also support for spouses of drug addicts themselves.
+During the course of a spouse’s recovery, it can often be difficult to know how best to support them.
+We have a handy list of common do’s and don’ts to remember, which not only cover supporting an addicted spouse but also support for their spouses.

-If your spouse is actively working to recover, do not just say that you support them, show it by attending open support group meetings with them, taking part in couples or family therapy, and encouraging them to attend recovery meetings.
+- Show Your Support: If your spouse is actively working to recover, do not just say that you support them, show it by attending open support group meetings with them, taking part in couples or family therapy, and encouraging them to attend recovery meetings.

-No matter what your reason may be: fear, embarrassment, or something else, do not try to pretend that your spouse’s addiction is not a problem.
+- Ignore the Issue: No matter what your reason may be: fear, embarrassment, or something else, do not try to pretend that your spouse’s addiction is not a problem.
 This will not make it go away but only contribute to making it worse.
 In the same way that if your partner was struggling with a physical health issue you would make them see a doctor or take them to the hospital if they are struggling with addiction, help them find a recovery program.

-Even once your spouse is in recovery and actively working to remain sober, your life and your marriage will never be what it was beforehand.
+- Expect Things to Go Back to “Normal”: Even once your spouse is in recovery and actively working to remain sober, your life and your marriage will never be what it was before.
 There will be a new normal, and in many ways, this is a good thing, as the way things were before, no matter how good they seemed, were tainted by the presence of addiction and most likely unhealthy to a certain degree.
 Instead of hoping for a return to the same, allow this change and the challenges it brings to strengthen you and your partner’s relationship.

 Al-Anon: One of the most well-known and respected 12-Step programs in the world, Al-Anon is a group open to those who had been affected by alcohol addiction, including not only spouses and partners but also children, parents, and friends.